 Stakeholder views

-Most stakeholders consulted who held views on the EITI Report’s coverage of OPAs and RPEAs expressed their satisfaction at the coverage of these types of barters in the 2013 EITI Report, noting that the politically-charged nature of the issue.
+Most stakeholders consulted who held views on the EITI Report’s coverage of OPAs and RPEAs expressed their satisfaction at the coverage of these types of barters in the 2013 EITI Report, noting the politically-charged nature of the issue.
 One international CSO raised concerns over the calculation of losses incurred as a result of OPAs and RPEAs, noting that NRGI’s assessment of losses in its August 2015 report on NNPC oil sales was more rigorous than NEITI’s comparison of FOB vs CIF pricing of crude oil under the agreements, which excessively simplified the issue.

 We note that President Buhari cancelled all OPAs and RPEAs in August 2015, stating that OPAs were “skewed in favour of the companies such that the value of product delivered is significantly lower than the equivalent crude oil allocated” and launched probes into practices under the previous government.
 Subsequently NNPC signed new RPEAs deals with its trading subsidiaries Duke Oil, Calson (a joint venture with Swiss trader Vitol) and Napoil (another joint venture with commodities trader Trafigura) in September 2015.